-Who was the first Argentine to say “Let’s have a cup of tea”?
-The history of Argentine tea began in 1923, when the priest Tijón Hnatiuk arrived in northern Argentina from Ukraine and brought with him a pack of Camellia sinensis seeds.
-The area was soon filled with plantations.
+Who was the first Argentine citizen to say “Let’s have a cup of tea”?
+The history of tea in Argentina began in 1923, when the priest Tijón Hnatiuk arrived in northern region of the country from Ukraine and brought with him a pack of Camellia sinensis seeds.
+The area was soon filled with herb plantations oof that exquisite traditional beverage.

 Argentina has a total of 39,800 hectares of tea plantations.
 Of the total, about 38,000 are located in the province of Misiones and almost 1,800 in the province of Corrientes.